yash15-exe/Project_Y8/README.md

 5. **Testing & Debugging**: Perform rigorous testing and debugging to ensure reliability.

 ## Notes
-- The lexer will default to multithreaded mode unless overridden by a directive.
+- The lexer will default to single threaded mode unless overridden by a directive.
 - Aim for modularity and reusability in all components.
 - Document decisions and challenges for inclusion in full documentation later.